 Is Presumptive Service Connection Possible?

-Yes, in some cases, veterans can receive presumptive service connection for joint pain, meaning the VA will automatically assume the condition is related to military service without requiring direct proof of a specific in-service event.
+Yes.
+In some cases, the VA automatically assumes the condition is related to military service without requiring direct proof of a specific in-service event.
 This is especially helpful if your records are incomplete or the injury wasn’t documented at the time.

 Chronic Conditions: Degenerative and Rheumatoid Arthritis